One, Big, Beautiful Bill: Impact on Philanthropy

 - Section 501(c) organizations are required to provide equal contributions to a large group of Trump accounts selected on the basis of the location of residence of the children, their school districts, or another basis deemed appropriate by the Secretary.

-- Estimated cost: JCT estimates this will cost $4.47 billion over 10 years.
+- Estimated cost: JCT estimates the House provision would cost $4.47 billion over 10 years.

 - Impact on philanthropy: Trump accounts would provide an additional tool for foundations to support children in a given community.